Chemical Assembly

 Electrochemical sensors using biomolecules

-The student involved in this project will fabricate paper-based E-AB sensors for real time detection of neurochemicals in realistically complex media such as cerebrospinal fluid.
+The Lai group creates electrochemical sensors on gold electrodes in which DNA or proteins change conformation upon binding to an analyte.
+The sensors are rapid, sensitive, cost-effective, and operationally convenient.
 REU students learn to prepare gold-plated screen-printed carbon electrodes, characterize them by SEM, study sensor response as a function of analyte concentration, and investigate matrix effects on sensor performance.

 Dr. Stephen A. Morin